Monthly Archives: May 2010

 More app store hypocrisy

 Earlier this year, the nuns on Cupertino’s app store approval team removed 5000 applications for having sexual content.
 Fine.
 Be a prude.
-But what makes this funny is that Apple’s left hand doesn’t know what its right hand is doing: … Continue reading
+But what makes this funny is that Apple’s left hand doesn’t know what its right hand is doing: the music store will sell you D12’s Nasty Mind, which contains lyrical gems such as …

 UPS = United Parcel Storage